 If you have an aphid problem on some plants, remember that predatory insects that keep pests at acceptable levels need prey like aphids.
 Always inspect aphid colonies for syrphid fly larvae before even thinking about control, even “organic” remedies.
 Use only plain water to spray off aphids (that can’t climb back on), but only if necessary.
-Never use insecticides, to which syrphid flies and other creatures are very sensitive.
-Sometimes just turning your back is the best thing: One summer a large patch of native bleeding heart (Dicentra formosa) in my backyard was absolutely infested with aphids.
-I decided to let nature take her course—cheering on the ladybird beetles and birds who I thought might like the situation.
+Never, ever use insecticides, to which syrphid flies and other creatures are very sensitive.
+Usually, just turning your back is the best thing: One summer a large patch of native bleeding heart (Dicentra formosa) in my backyard was absolutely infested with aphids.
+I decided to let nature take her course—cheering on the ladybird beetles and birds who flourished with the situation.
 As the leaves died back (as they do naturally when the heat of summer arrives) I forgot about the aphids.
 The following year there were scarcely any on the bleeding heart, but I found another species of aphid on nodding onion (Allium cernuum); again I did nothing and nature took care of it.
 The following year the wild onion and bleeding heart were fine, but the aspen trees were stricken.
 Yet again, ladybugs, lacewings, and several species of songbirds took advantage of the generous buffet.
 The following year there were no outbreaks in my yard, at least none that I noticed.

 To leave a comment, click on post’s title